melindachang/deneote.nvim/README.md

 ## Overview

-The Deneote system organizes itself about a central file naming convention.
+The Deneote system organizes itself about a central file name convention.
 Here's an example of a typical file outputted by Deneote:

 ``` 20251028T123846--my-first-note__foo_bar.norg ```